devmonixtechnologies/Nightdrive-AI-Song-Generator/README.md

 - Optional playback/tooling dependencies:
   - [`pydub`](https://github.com/jiaaro/pydub) for MP3 export
   - [`simpleaudio`](https://simpleaudio.readthedocs.io/) for GUI playback (Linux users may need `sudo apt install libasound2-dev` before installing)
   - Please note that, you need to download a 6.5GB of file contains all the models (it will start to auto download at the first prompt.
-One time installation! after that all your models works perfectly!!!)
+One time installation! after that all models works perfectly!!!)

 ### Environment Setup